 Your Donation Supports

-A2SO's first CD featured the music of contemporary composer Paul Fetler, as part of Naxos’s “American Classics” series.
-The CD consists of live performances of Fetler’s Violin Concerto No. 2, with concertmaster Aaron Berofsky as soloist, Capriccio for orchestra, and Three Poems of Walt Whitman, narrated by Thomas Blaske.
+A2SO’s first CD featured the music of contemporary composer Paul Fetler as part of Naxos’s “American Classics” series.
+The CD consists of live performances of Fetler’s Violin Concerto No. 2, with A2SO Concertmaster Aaron Berofsky as

 Mlive.com describes the recording as “startlingly wonderful,” and praises Fetler’s “evocative lyricism…in music that is itself protean in color, style, and mood.”

-Each carefully prepared season features time-honored classics, a variety of less familiar works by the great masters, plus a bouquet of accessible new works by modern composers, A2SO concerts frequently feature world-class guest soloists including opening this season with Jacqueline Echols and Lucas Meachem in Hill Auditorium.
-Our Symphony is most privileged to be part of a community already enriched with musical talent including Concertmaster Aaron Berofsky and Principal Clarinetist Chad Burrow, this year’s Mozart Birthday Bash soloist.
-We are proud to play concerts in all venues – from area farmers markets to school classrooms, and from libraries to day care centers and senior centers. including the premiere of a new work by an emerging U-M student composer.
-The Orchestra was also heard over National Public Radio in November 2004, performing Once Upon a Castle, a commission created by internationally known Michael Daugherty for the A2SO’s and Michigan Theater’s 75th anniversaries.
+Each carefully prepared season features time-honored classics, a variety of less familiar works by the great masters, plus a bouquet of accessible new works by modern composers, including the premieres this season of new works by American composers William Bolcom and Jessica Hunt.
+A2SO concerts frequently feature world-class guest soloists including opening this season with Aaron Diehl in Hill Auditorium.
+Our Symphony is most privileged to be part of a community already enriched with musical talent including Concertmaster Aaron Berofsky.
+We are proud to play concerts in all venues – from area farmers markets to school classrooms, and from libraries to day care centers and senior centers.
+The orchestra was also featured on the nationally syndicated radio program Pipedreams in November 2004, performing Once Upon a Castle, a concerto for theater organ and orchestra by internationally acclaimed composer Michael Daugherty commissioned for the A2SO’s and The Michigan Theater’s 75th anniversaries.